kcsarith/asauna/README.md

 https://notasana.herokuapp.com/

 # Features List
+## Old Features
 * As an individual, I want to signup and login to keep my page personal and private who those who don't need to see it.

+* As a viewer, I want to be able to see all the tasks created as well as view individual ones.

+## New Features
-I also want to be able to make personalized comments so I can ask questions or make things clearer for someone who has a question.
+* As a member of a team, I want to be able to make personalized comments so I can ask questions or make things clearer for someone who has a question.

 * As a planner who wants to keep track of things to do, I want to create tasks by setting a description and due date and update the status of ones I own so that I can see what I need to do, and how I should prioritize my to do list.
 I also want to have a calander to know when a deadline is coming up.